sahilrms/EJS-Node-login/README.md

    - Open a terminal in VSCode and run `npm install` to install dependencies.

 4. **Run the Project**:
-   - Start the project by running `nodemon index.js` in the terminal.
+   - Start the project by running `nodemon index.js` or `npm run dev` in the terminal.

 5. **Access the Application**:
    - Open a web browser and navigate to `http://localhost:3000`.